hosseint79/activate-menu-item/README.md

 ## create sidebar

-you can use NavigationList to create sidebar with createSidebar function this is helpful for bigger NavigationList
+you can use NavigationList to create sidebar with createSidebar function. this is helpful for bigger NavigationList

-for submenu you must provide id property and for menu items you must add path property in NavigationList
+you must provide id property for submenu and for menu items you must add path property in NavigationList

 ```javascript
 import { createSidebar } from "activate-menu-item";